 Tassili n’Ajjer (“Plateau of the Rivers”) has one of the most important groupings of prehistoric cave art in the world.
-A national park with an area of over 72,000 km2 is in the Sahara on a vast plateau in southeast Algeria at the borders of Libya, Niger and Mali.
+A national park with an area of over 72,000 km2.
+It is in the Sahara on a vast plateau in southeast Algeria at the borders of Libya, Niger and Mali.
 World Heritage Site list in 1982.

 The park has geological formations of rock forests and eroded sandstone, which resembles a strange lunar landscape.
 The range is composed largely of sandstone with 300 natural rock arches.

-Prehistoric rock art dates to the early Neolithic era at the end of the last glacial period during which the Sahara was a habitable savanna rather than the current desert, the earliest pieces of art are assumed to be 12,000 years old.
+Prehistoric rock art dates to the early Neolithic era at the end of the last glacial period during which the Sahara was a habitable savanna rather than the current desert.
+The earliest pieces of art are assumed to be 12,000 years old.
 The vast majority date to the 9th and 10th millennia BP or younger.

 Among the 15,000 engravings depicted are large wild animals including antelopes and crocodiles, cattle herds and humans that engage in activities such as hunting and dancing.
 According to UNESCO, “The exceptional density of paintings and engravings make Tassili world famous.”
 As some date back up to 12,000 years, they provide unique insights into the environmental, social, cultural and economic changes across 10,000 or more years.